Goodbye 2023: Our Look Back at the Memorable, the Unforgettable, and the Lamentable

 Slavery North Initiative, UMass Amherst logo

-6. The end of the year is a time to think about those we’ve lost and, sadly, 2023 was a year when we bid goodbye to some legends of film, music, and TV who broke barriers, defied obstacles, and dazzled us with their brilliance.
+6. The end of the year is a time to think about those we’ve lost and, sadly, 2023 was a year when we bid goodbye to some legends of film, music, and TV who broke barriers, deified obstacles, and dazzled us with their brilliance.
 In April, we bid farewell to the groundbreaking actor, musician, TV host, and Civil Rights activist, Caribbean-American Harry Belafonte (1927-2023).
 Not long after in May we lost the genre-defying, feminist icon, and global music superstar Tina Turner (1939-2023).
 Finally, Norman Lear (1922-2023) who transformed the representation of the black family on American TV with unforgettable sit-coms like All in the Family, The Jeffersons, Sanford and Son, and Good Times, passed away in December.
 Lear’s innovative and loveable characters like the conscientious and devoted Florida Evans, the rascally Fred Sanford, and the brash and outspoken George Jefferson also made honest, even combative conversations about sensitive topics like race and racism possible in a way that we’d never seen before (and sadly, haven’t seen since).
 Here’s to lives well-lived!

 The Iconic Tina Turner (1939-2023)